October 14, 2017

 We finally arrive at a huge rock face and find out it’s the back side of Shining Rock.
 We wonder around and talk to a few people and find out Shining Rock Wilderness is just that wilderness, shinning rock is best viewed from afar!
 I climb a couple of rock areas but far as I can tell it’s a bunch of jagged rocks and I still haven’t stepped foot on shining rock!
 We have been hiking for bout 6 hours so we decide to start back.
 If we go the way we came we are never getting out of here.
 Sherri has a pretty damn good sense if direction thank god and she knows that we should take the path where we asked for directions.
 It was correct we take that one dnd it’s a fairly easy path about and hour or so from the road we are parked on.

-I truly love to hike it brings me so much peace but the 2nd half of this journey was “hard hung my mellow” as they say.
+I truly love to hike it brings me so much peace but the 2nd half of this journey was “dont harsh my mellow” as they say.

-after all that I never got a picture of Shining Rock!
-Here are two from google dang it!
+After all that I never got a picture of Shining Rock!
+Here is one from google dang it!